emmanuel-londono/ExcelToSql/README.md

 # ExcelToSql
-Python script which creates sql commands to create tables and insert data from excel files.
+Python program that builds sql commands from excel files.

 ## How to use
 - Create a folder named 'target' and load all excel files into it